hikeventures/hikeventures.github.io/_posts/performance/2014-03-03-best-rain-pants.markdown

 # URL: http://www.hikeventures.com/best-rain-pants/
 ---

-Here is my <a href="#table">selection</a> of the best lightweight rain pants of 2018 for your next hiking or backpacking adventure.
-Also have a look on my selection of the best <a href="http://www.hikeventures.com/best-rain-jackets/">rain jacket</a> for your next trip.
+Here is my <a rel="nofollow" href="#table">selection</a> of the best lightweight rain pants of 2018 for your next hiking or backpacking adventure.
+Also have a look on my selection of the best <a rel="nofollow" href="http://www.hikeventures.com/best-rain-jackets/">rain jacket</a> for your next trip.

 <img src="https://c2.staticflickr.com/8/7206/13685518345_b56a9a77d8_b.jpg" width="992" height="662" alt="Best Rain Pants 2018" >
 <br>
 <!--more-->

-## <a name="table">Weight comparison table</a>
+## <a rel="nofollow" name="table">Weight comparison table</a>

 <div class="table-responsive">
       <table class="table table-hover table-bordered list_items">